haozhg/oml/README.md

 This problem can be formulated as an optimization problem, and at each time step t we need to solve a related but slightly different optimization problem.
 The optimal algorithm is achived through efficient reformulation of the problem.

-- `oml.OnlineLinearModel` class implements the optimal algorithm.
+- `ai4sci.oml.OnlineLinearModel` class implements the optimal algorithm.

 ### Online nonlinear model learning
 If we need to fit a nonlinear model to the observed data, this algorithm also applies in this case.
 Keep in mind that linear adaptive model is good approximation as long as it is updated in real-time.
 Also, the choice of nonlinear form can be tricky.
 Based on Taylor expansion, if we add higher order nonlinearity (e.g., quadratic, cubic), the approximation can be more accurate.
 However, given the learned nonlinear model, it is still not easy to apply control.